 ExpressVPN native app support can be best described as “comprehensive.”
 Apps for the Amazon Fire, Android, Android TV, iOS, macOS, Linux and Windows device platforms are available.
 Chrome and Firefox browser extensions are also available.

-Comprehensive router features are available to protect all of your connected devices.
+The provider’s recently improved router features are available to protect all of your connected devices.
 Up to 5 devices can connect at once on the same account.

-Customer support is available 24/7, thanks to always-available live support chat, email support, a trouble ticket system and a searchable support knowledge base.
+Customer support is available 24/7, thanks to always-available live support chat, email support, a trouble ticket system, and a searchable support knowledge base.

 - Excellent global server coverage, Australia included

 - Priced higher than most other VPN services

 - Can only connect 5 devices at once

 HIGH PERFORMANCE:ExpressVPN is well-rounded, supporting your connection with solid security and privacy protections and enabling you to connect on a variety of different devices.
 Fast speeds are a staple.
 A 30-day money-back guarantee is available.